RICS Awards (2014)

-“WIA provided a unique and strong visual solution to this project working closely with our teams to ensure functionality was not compromised.
-WIA stood by their concept throughout design development and were able to demonstrate value when aspects of the design were challenged…such conviction has paid off… Project deliverables have met programme and quality targets”
+“White Ink Architects provided a unique and strong visual solution to this project working closely with our teams to ensure functionality was not compromised.
+White Ink stood by their concept throughout design development and were able to demonstrate value when aspects of the design were challenged…such conviction has paid off… Project deliverables have met programme and quality targets.”

 C.Bradberry, Infrastructure Executive, Translink